Benjamin Rosenthal: Congress

 On May 17, 1962, Rosenthal read a statement into the Congressional Record praising the magazine Mad on its tenth anniversary.
 (Rosenthal's district, NY-8, included the part of Manhattan where Mad's offices were.)
 "Mad Magazine...for the last 10 years has humorously pointed out the laughable foibles of business, labor, advertising, television, sports and entertainment – to say nothing of politics," Rosenthal said.

-Death and legacy
+Death and burial

-Rosenthal was re-elected again in 1982, but died of cancer in Washington, D.C. on January 4, 1983, just one day after the 98th United States Congress met for the first time.
+Rosenthal was re-elected again in 1982, but died from complications of cancer at Georgetown University Hospital on January 4, 1983, just one day after the 98th United States Congress met for the first time.
+He was sworn in to that Congress from his hospital bed.

+Rosenthal is buried in Beth David Cemetery in Elmont, New York.

 On March 1, Gary Ackerman was elected to the seat and held it through 2013.

-Rosenthal is buried in Beth David Cemetery in Elmont, New York.
+Legacy

 The Benjamin S. Rosenthal Library at Queens College, City University of New York, is named in his honor.
 Rosenthal's papers are held by the library's Department of Special Collections and Archives.